blinkinput/blinkinput-android/README.md

 	   super.onStart();
 	   // you need to pass all activity's lifecycle methods to RecognizerView mRecognizerView.start();
+	   // now is a good time to ask user to give a camera permission
+		// on API level < 23, this method does nothing mCameraPermissionManager.askForCameraPermission();
 	}

 	@Override
 	protected void onResume() {
 	   	super.onResume();
-	   // you need to pass all activity's lifecycle methods to RecognizerView mRecognizerView.resume();
+	   	// you need to pass all activity's lifecycle methods to RecognizerView
+		// we cannot resume camera if user has not given camera permission if (mCameraPermissionManager.hasCameraPermission()) {
+            mRecognizerView.resume();
         }
+	}

 	@Override
 	protected void onPause() {
 	   	super.onPause();
-	   // you need to pass all activity's lifecycle methods to RecognizerView mRecognizerView.pause();
+	   	// you need to pass all activity's lifecycle methods to RecognizerView
+	  	// if permission was not given, RecognizerView was not resumed so we
+	   	// cannot pause it
+	   	if(mRecognizerView.getCameraViewState() == BaseCameraView.CameraViewState.RESUMED) {
+			mRecognizerView.pause();
+     	}
 	}

 	@Override